 The Brookline Center endures as an independent, community-based health center because of sound fiscal management.

-Read our 2019 Annual Report, Access is Everything, to learn more about what your partnership and your commitment make possible.
+Read our 2020 Annual Report, Ready & Able, to learn more about what your partnership and your commitment make possible.

 |Counting on Care|

 |We are grateful to the 1,438 generous individuals, companies, and foundations who made gifts of $1.3 million to sustain core services and grow innovative programs.|

 |Public funding covers 19% of the Center’s annual budget.
 Many years ago, local, state, and federal funds covered 70%.
 Donors help close this gap.|